If you find yourself trapped in a cycle of payday loan debt, there are ways to dig yourself out.

 To start with this option, find a balance transfer credit card that lets you transfer your payday loan debt.
 When comparing card providers, you can give more consideration to those that offer longer zero-interest periods so that you have the most time to pay off your debt.

 You’ll typically need good credit to get the best balance transfer credit cards.
 However, you may be able to qualify for some balance transfer credit cards with fair or bad credit.
+To learn more about balance transfer credit cards and how they can help, check out our complete guide.

 Ask friends and family for help